 At 7.5 million square feet with 127 gates, Miami International Airport sees an average of 40 million people every year and about 100,000 every day.
 Often referred to as the Gateway to Latin America, MIA is a major international port of entry to the United States.

-With the newly renovated Terminal D functioning like a mini Miami, you can enjoy favorite local destinations before you even leave the airport, like Ice Box Café, Café Versaille, and Books & Books, to name a few.
+With Terminal D functioning like a mini Miami, you can enjoy favorite local destinations before you even leave the airport, like Ice Box Café, Café Versaille and Books & Books, to name a few.
 There’s also an impressive collection of art and installation work throughout the airport, thanks to the Art In Public Places capital improvement program.

 Taxis and Shuttles